What are Questions

 raise my taxes?

-What benefits does the earnings tax have for me?
+What benefits does voting yes have for me?

-Why is the earnings tax being put up for a vote?
+Why are these questions being put up for a vote?

 Community support across Kansas City is vitally important in this local election, where every vote counts.
-You can become an endorser at this link, and volunteer to take many actions to support the renewal of the earnings tax, including writing or signing letters to the editor, contacting your friends, and amplifying our message on social media.
+You can become an endorser at this link, and volunteer to take many actions to support the renewal of the health levy and supporting the issuance of sewer bonds, including writing or signing letters to the editor, contacting your friends, and amplifying our message on social media.